-Coronary artery disease is among the most frequently encountered of heart diseases.
-Blood can travel freely through a healthy coronary artery, making it possible to supply the hearth with the oxygenrich blood that it needs.
+Coronary artery disease is among the most frequently encountered heart diseases.
+Blood can travel freely through a healthy coronary artery, making it possible to supply the heart with the oxygen rich blood that it needs.

-High levels of cholesterol and blood pressure, or smoking can damage the interior of the arteries, resulting in a buildup of plaque inside the arterial walls and preventing the easy flow of blood.
+High levels of cholesterol and blood pressure or smoking can damage the interior of the arteries, resulting in a buildup of plaque inside the arterial walls and preventing the flow of blood.
 This situation signals the beginning of coronary heart disease.

-A narrowed artery blocked entirely by blood clot results in a heart attack (myocardial infarction).
+A narrowed artery blocked entirely by blood clots results in a heart attack (myocardial infarction).
 The lack of oxygen-rich blood leads to permanent damage in the heart muscle.

 Two leading risk factors increase the risk of heart attack: “unchangeable risks” and “changeable risks”.
 Unchangeable risks include genetic factors, age, and being a male.
 Men and people with family members with a history of early heart attacks are at greater risk.
 Risks also increase with age.

-The second group of risk factors is “changeable risks”.
+The second group is “changeable risks”.
 The reduction of these risk factors is entirely dependent upon the efforts of the individual.
 Smoking, high blood pressure (hypertension), diabetes, high levels of blood fats, and obesity are all included in this group.